SENSAAS/sensaas-flex/README.md

    - A gfit+hfit score close to 2.0 means a perfect superimposition.
    - A gfit+hfit score close to 0.0 means that there are no similarities between molecular structures.

+Visualization:

+You can use any molecular viewer.
+For instance, you can use PyMOL if installed to load the Target and the aligned Source(s):

+	pymol examples/P04035-7.sdf Source_tran.sdf

+RMSD calculation:

+In the present case study, we use rdkit-CalcLigRMSD.py because atoms are not arranged in the same order.
+We obtain:

+	rdkit-CalcLigRMSD.py P04035-7.sdf Source_tran.sdf

+RMSD= 3.36

 **2. eval mode**